November 10, 2024

 Finding weekend flights from your airport to “anywhere” seems fun at first, but the process can quickly become a mess of tabs, filters, and confusion.
 Fear not, we’ve tested the most popular weekend flight tools to see which ones come out on top.

-From flexible date finders to dynamic flight maps, each site brings something different to the table.
-Below, we break down what each one gets right (and wrong), so you can pick the perfect tool.
+From flexible date finders to dynamic maps, each site brings something different to the table.
+Below, we break down what each site gets right and wrong, so you can pick the perfect tool.

 Skyweekend was built exclusively for weekend flights to anywhere.
 It specializes in the spontaneous and unexpected.
 Unlike other sites that require you to manually sort and filter through thousands of flight options, Skyweekend instantly surfaces the best flights at the lowest price.

 Skyweekend currently only works with domestic U.S. flights and doesn’t let you search by travel destination.
-It’s designed for people who care more about the dates they fly out, instead of the location they’re visiting.
-If you prefer to choose your arrival city, it’s worth using a different tool.
+It’s designed for people who care more about departure dates, instead of knowing the exact location to visit—perfect for spontaneous, last-minute adventures.

 Google Flights is one of the most comprehensive and reliable flight search tools available.
 It pulls fares directly from airlines and flight providers, and its intuitive interface makes browsing a breeze.